madMAx43v3r/mmx-node/README.md

 Furthermore, thanks to an efficient implementation and the avoidance of using a virtual machine, it will provide low transaction fees even at high throughput.

-Tokes can either be traditionally issued by the owner, or they can be owner-less and created by staking another token over time, in a decentralized manner governed by the blockchain.
+Tokens can either be traditionally issued by the owner, or they can be owner-less and created by staking another token over time, in a decentralized manner governed by the blockchain.

 In the future it is planned that anybody can create their own token on MMX using a simple web interface.